cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 - Currently, the endpoint can only handle "equivocation" light client attacks.
 This is because the "lunatic" attacks require the endpoint to possess the ability to dissociate which header is conflicted or trusted upon receiving a misbehavior message.
 Without this information, it's not possible to define the Byzantine validators from the conflicting headers (see [comment](https://github.com/cosmos/interchain-security/pull/826#discussion_r1268668684)).

+- Since the validators are currently, only jail for the first iteration of this work the evidence age is obsolete i.e.

+  The reason is two folded: first we can't derived the infraction height( see limitations below), secondly the evidence timestamp isn't signed so can be trusted.

 ## Consequences